 The benefits for doing PPC are great, if the PPC ads and campaigns are setup and managed properly.
 If they are not done correctly, you can waste a huge amount of money quickly, resulting in NO LEADS.
 You certainly don’t want that to happen.
 With our knowledge in Pay Per Click, especially my experience at Lycos.com, we can steer you in the right direction.
 We can have a basic conversation about what your goals are and what you want to achieve.
 It’s important to note that if you are going to get help from a web company or agency, and if you want to get good results, you will need to have an appropriate budget for online advertising.
 Expect to spend around $2000 per month, with an additional agency fee of $1200.
 If you don’t have a $3000 per month budget to spend on PPC, that’s ok, it might just mean that you’ll need to scale back your efforts and you may need to also scale back your expectations on the results that you will get from the campaign.

 I always recommend that you only do PPC if you are willing to commit to a 6 month timeframe.
 You need to be able to get a good set of analytics to review and understand if the overall campaign is working.
 Adjustments can be made during that 6 month time frame, and they should be made.
 However the short term fix is not the right approach to PPC advertising.
 If you are looking to run an ad with PPC for just 2 weeks, it won’t be worth the ROI for the time you put in to get the campaign setup correctly.

 Download our 5 tips to an effective PPC Program

-The post 4 Tips to keep your website email safe! appeared first on Web Design, Development, Maintenance and Hosting in Massachusetts – inConcert Web Solutions.
+The post What is a Paper Clip? appeared first on Web Design, Development, Maintenance and Hosting in Massachusetts – inConcert Web Solutions.